Wholesale CVD Diamonds

-First, the cost of CVD Diamonds cutting and polishing is really the same as for Natural Diamonds and also the highly skilled artisans will still be required to produce beautiful man-made Diamonds.
-The electricity is the second factor as the electricity needed to produce a one-carat diamond does not scale considerably with the number of or size of chambers needed or the “Diamond Seeds” needed.
+Firstly the cost of CVD Diamonds cutting and polishing is the same as for natural diamonds and also the highly skilled artisans will still be required to produce beautiful man-made diamonds.
+Secondly, the electricity needed to produce a one-carat diamond does not scale considerably with the number of or size of chambers needed or the “Diamond Seeds” needed.
 We know that electricity is a major cost and is only expected to continue rising in the future.
 Producing seeds is a third cost that is a major overhead and it is not likely that a costly alternative for Diamond Seed will ever be found.

 CVD synthetics can be developed in a range of sizes and colors with high clarity.
 Besides, the gems produced are as durable and eye-catching as natural diamonds.
 It is vital to note that the GIA has the ability to identify and grade CVD synthetics, which will continue to protect consumers and also the truthfulness of the diamond industry.
 For people who cannot afford a real diamond the lower prices of CVD Diamonds might be a viable option, particularly if you are considering buying a colored stone.
-Besides the lower prices, buyers of CVD Diamonds can be certain that their purchase is a 100% conflict-free Diamond as they originate from a lab.
+Besides the lower prices buyers of CVD Diamonds can be certain that their purchase is a 100% conflict-free diamond as they originate from a lab.

-Both CVD and HPHT Diamonds can be cut into gemstones as well as different colors can be produced, like yellow, brown, green, blue, orange, and clear white are a few of the colors.
+Both CVD and HPHT Diamonds can be cut into gemstones as well as different colors can be produced.
+Yellow, brown, green, blue, orange, and clear white are a few of the colors.
 Usually they are available in yellow, blue, and even white.
 The blue color is produced from boron while the yellow color comes from nitrogen impurities in the industrialized process.
-However, other colors like pink and green are feasible after the synthesis through the irradiation process as well.
+However, other colors like pink and green are feasible after the synthesis through the irradiation process.

 CVD Diamonds Were a Very Popular Item In the HK Gem Show 2015